Rogan-afk/Fom10k_Graph_RAG_Analyzer/README.md

 This project is an attempt to create more optimal ontologies specifically for SEC Form 10-K filings.
 It introduces a simplified scheme that enables faster KG construction by leveraging two-thread parallelism.

-This system is built on OpenAI’s API, with knowledge graphs stored as well-defined local structures, avoiding reliance on external web-based graph databases.
+This system is built on OpenAI’s API, with knowledge graphs stored as local structures (json outputs), avoiding reliance on external web-based graph databases.
 Deployment is handled through a Gradio interface for ease of use..

 ![graphrag](https://github.com/user-attachments/assets/8ff5b574-9c7a-4109-9bf2-9d30e736d322)